NamNamIoT/RAK3172_CANOPUS/README.md

 void setup()
 {
-  pinMode(LED_SEND, OUTPUT); //Change the PA8 to any digital pin you want.
+  pinMode(LED_SEND, OUTPUT); //Change the LED_SEND to any digital pin you want.
 Also, you can set this to INPUT or OUTPUT }

 void loop()
 {
-  digitalWrite(LED_SEND, HIGH); //Change the PA8 to any digital pin you want.
-Also, you can set this to HIGH or LOW state. delay(1000); // delay for 1 second digitalWrite(LED_SEND, LOW); //Change the PA8 to any digital pin you want.
+  digitalWrite(LED_SEND, HIGH); //Change the LED_SEND to any digital pin you want.
+Also, you can set this to HIGH or LOW state. delay(1000); // delay for 1 second digitalWrite(LED_SEND, LOW); //Change the LED_SEND to any digital pin you want.
 Also, you can set this to HIGH or LOW state. delay(1000); // delay for 1 second
 }
 ```